eProsima/DDS-Router/docs/rst/notes/forthcoming_version.rst

 Forthcoming Version
 ###################

+Next release will include the following **improvementes**:

+* New :code:`FastPayloalPool` class that will allow unblocking access to shared payloads stored by FastDDS and DDS Router.
+  This slightly improves the **performance** of the router.

 Next release will include the following **major changes**:

 * New :ref:`yaml_validator`, a simple tool to assert the correctness of DDS Router configuration files.